lemaoliu/qenn/README.md

 During the training, it will report the BAD F1 and Seq.Cor for both the dev and test sets, please check the file "eval.txt"

+## Q&A
+If you have any questions about this project, please let me know through either lemaoliu@qq.com or lemaoliu@gmail.com.
+Thanks for your interests.

 ## References:
 1. Liu et al., Translation Quality Estimation Using Only Bilingual Corpora, IEEE/ACM Transactions on Audio, Speech and Language Processing